corihuang/corihuang.github.io/reading.md

 ---
 layout: page
-title: Booklist
+title: Reading List
-permalink: /booklist/
+permalink: /reading/
 ---

-This is a page with a list of books I've read.
+These are some of the books and written content that I find enjoyable and have influenced the way I think.

 {% if site.data.books %}
   <ul class="book-list">